 December 15, 2008, is a day I will never forget.
 It was the day I finally made the right decision – I came to Heartland.
 After 19 years of walking in circles, I had finally come to the end of myself.
 The thing that I remember most about that first day was fear mixed with a weird feeling of relief.
 It didn’t take long to realize what was missing in my life, a relationship with the Lord.
 Over the next three months I listened, I learned, and I prayed.
 Then, on March 12, 2009, I gave my life to the Lord.
 I finally realized there is joy and peace available; all you have to do is open your heart and invite God in.
 He is in the forgiveness business!

 When I came to Heartland, my plan was to get sober and go home, but fortunately God has a greater plan.
 God brought a wonderful Christian woman into my life, giving me a new home.
-Now I work in the Admissions Department at the Heartland Men’s Recovery Center, so every day I have the opportunity to tell other men about this program and the decision that changed my life – the decision to accept Jesus Christ as my Lord and Savior!
+Today, I serve as the Director of the same program that helped me find my way to Jesus.
+I am a product of this program myself.
+I’ve been where a lot of these men are.
+While I never dreamed of serving in this position, I consider it an awesome privilege.
+Every day I have the opportunity to tell other men about this program and the decision that changed my life – the decision to accept Jesus Christ as my Lord and Savior!